List of VeggieTales characters: Mr. Nezzer

 Mr. Nezzer (introduced 1995) is a rich, middle-aged zucchini businessman.
-Always seen in a formal shirt and a necktie, he is appropriately business-minded but is sometimes a tad egotistical.
-Although always apart of the VeggieTales gang, he is somewhat aloof compared to the others because of his social status as the owner of many successful companies and businesses.
-Often cast in antagonistic roles, Mr. Nezzer himself truly isn’t a villain.
-Often he or the characters he plays are usually just misguided in their actions and are redeemed by an episode’s end.
-A great example is his debut in "Rack, Shack & Benny" as the whimsical but menacing chocolate factory owner "Nebby K. Nezzer" (an allusion to Nebuchadnezzar II).
-It's also in this episode that Nezzer performs the fan-favorite and controversial song "The Bunny Song".
-Other antagonistic roles include playing Wally P. Nezzer, a toy factory owner and brother of Nebby K. Nezzer in "The Toy That Saved Christmas," Victorian theater and Easter egg factory owner Ebenezer Nezzer (an allusion to Ebenezer Scrooge) in "The Star of Christmas" and "An Easter Carol."
-In addition to these roles, Mr. Nezzer also plays well-meaning authority figures in the stories, such as his role as King Xerxes in "Esther...
-The Girl Who Became Queen," Olaf the Viking in "Lyle the Kindly Viking," and the Mayor of Dodgeball City in "The Ballad of Little Joe" and "Moe and the Big Exit."
+Always seen in a formal shirt and a necktie, he is appropriately business-minded, but sometimes is a tad egotistical.
+Although always included in the VeggieTales gang, he is somewhat aloof compared to the others because of his social status as the owner of many successful companies and businesses.
+Often cast in antagonistic roles, Mr. Nezzer himself truly isn't a villain.
+Often he or the characters he plays are just misguided in their actions and are redeemed by an episode's end.
+A great example is his debut in "Rack, Shack & Benny" as the whimsical yet menacing chocolate factory owner Nebby K. Nezzer.
+It is also in this episode that Nezzer performs the fan-favorite and controversial song "The Bunny Song".
+Other notable roles include playing toy factory owner Wally P. Nezzer in "The Toy That Saved Christmas", King Xerxes in "Esther...
+The Girl Who Became Queen", Olaf in "Lyle the Kindly Viking", and Victorian theater and Easter egg factory owner Ebenezer Nezzer in "The Star of Christmas" and "An Easter Carol".

-Mr. Nezzer was absent in VeggieTales in the House or VeggieTales in the City due to DreamWorks (who produced the series) perceiving the character's voice as perpetuating an African-American stereotype being voiced by Phil Vischer (who is Caucasian and based Nezzer's voice on Ken Page's performance as Oogie Boogie from The Nightmare Before Christmas).
+Mr. Nezzer was absent in VeggieTales in the House and VeggieTales in the City due to DreamWorks (who produced the series) perceiving the character's voice as perpetuating an African-American stereotype being voiced by Phil Vischer (who is a White man and based Nezzer's voice on Ken Page's performance as Oogie Boogie in The Nightmare Before Christmas).
 In turn, Nezzer was replaced with a similar-looking but different sounding character named Ichabeezer.
-Mr. Nezzer eventually returned for The VeggieTales Show as the owner of the theater the Veggies use for their new show.
-He mostly makes short appearances in each episode to announce the curtain call for the beginning of each show, much to Bob’s dismay for wanting more time to prepare.
+Mr. Nezzer eventually returned for The VeggieTales Show as the owner of the theater the Veggies use for their new series.
+He mostly makes short appearances in each episode to announce the curtain call for the beginning of each show, much to Bob's dismay for wanting more time to prepare.
 However, Nezzer did appear onstage at least once in a character role, portraying King Saul in the episode "Little Things Matter".